-From one mom to another, breastfeeding is a journey.
-For some women that journey is smooth sailing.
+From one mama to another, breastfeeding is a journey.
+For some people that journey is smooth sailing.
 For others it’s challenging, tiring, and maybe even a little scary.

 When it comes to breastfeeding, it’s important to remember that it’s a learned skill.
 And like all skills, it requires some training, practice, and a little trial and error to get it just right.

 The more knowledge you have, the better prepared you’ll be for your unique feeding experience with your baby.
 If you’re considering breastfeeding your little one here are five tips to help support and prepare you for your decision.